Kudos to you for reading about broadband Internet troubleshooting right now!

 - Give the router a restart — unplug it from power, wait for 10 seconds or so, then plug it back in.
 Now give it a few minutes to boot up fully.
 That might fix the issue.

-- Make sure the router's Wi-Fi function is not turned off — many routers have an on/off switch for Wi-Fi.
-Generally, the router has a status light for its bands (5GHz and 2.4GHz).
+- Ensure the router's Wi-Fi function is not turned off — many routers have an on/off switch for Wi-Fi.
+Generally, the router has a status light for each band (5GHz, 2.4GHz, or 6GHz).
 These lights need to be on.

 Advanced steps in working with a router

-These are steps for advanced users or those who are comfortable with computers in general.
+These are general steps for advanced users or those comfortable with computers.

 - Access the router's interface gain.
 This time, back up its settings, then reset it — yes, I do mean reset — and set up your network from scratch (or restore it from the backup file).

 (a.k.a Default Gateway IP)

 |For the user to create during the initial setup wizard